 When you do transport a gas bottle, you should consider one added precaution.

-After making sure that the valve is firmly closed, you should spray the entire valve assembly to check for any possible leaks, prior to transport.
+After making sure that the valve is firmly closed, you should soapy water leak test the entire valve assembly to check for any possible leaks, prior to transport.

 DO NOT leave BBQ bottles in enclose vehicle unnecessarily.